 What works for us may not be work best for you, but here’s our guide to 15 Camping Essentials for Backpacking to get you started looking in the right direction.

 This is important since it will determine how warm you’ll be and how well you sleep.
 There are quite a few different brands out there, but we decided to go with the REI sleeping bags, which gave us the most bang for buck.
-Both of us tend to be cold sleepers, so we wanted to something warm, light, and packs down small.
-The ones we have are 1 lb 15 oz and fits in a 17.5 x 15 inch stuff sack and are discontinued, but this is the updated equivalent.
+Both of us tend to be cold sleepers, so we wanted something warm, light, and packs down small.

 Pro Tip: For you couples out there, if you buy the same brand sleeping bags.
 Get one left-opening one, and one right-opening one, and you can zip them together for a romantic double sleeper.

 Regardless of how comfortable your sleeping bag is, if you’re sleeping on the ground, it will still be cold!
 A sleeping pad will insulate you from the cold ground and also make it softer.
-There are full sized more “cushy” sleeping pads, but we went with a shorter sleeping pad so we could save on the weight.
-These (men’s & women’s) are the updated versions of ours that have been discontinued.
+There are full-sized more “cushy” sleeping pads, but we went with a shorter sleeping pad so we could save on the weight.

 Pro Tip: Look for self inflating ones to save yourself energy and breath.

 All backpacks fit differently and require trying them on to find the right fit for your build.
 We found that Osprey fits both of us best.
 Every year they come up with new technology that takes the load off your back.
 Check out the Men’s, Women’s, and Kids’ one.
 The women’s was too big so I went with the kid’s one.

 Pro Tip: Be sure to try the backpack on with weight inside it.
 It will sit differently when it’s filled and you want to make sure that it’s still comfortable.
 REI offers sandbags to use to test backpacks and they can help instruct you on how to optimally pack it.

 This one was overwhelming to choose because of all the tent options out there.
 We ended up getting a Big Agnes Copper Spur UL 2 Backpacking Tent (3 lb 2 oz and 5.5 x 17.5 inches packed size) and were lucky to find it on sale, but on our last trip, we ended up getting holes in it.
 To replace it, we have the Highlander 2 Person Backpacking Tent from UST.